This note reflects the law as at 31 May 2026.

 Energy Profits Levy (EPL) is a temporary levy introduced with effect from 26 May 2022 on the profits of companies producing oil and gas in the UK or on the UK Continental Shelf.
 It was introduced to capture a perceived windfall for industry arising as a result of the significant increase in oil and gas prices during 2022 primarily as a result of the Russian invasion of Ukraine.

 The Levy applies to company’s ring fence profits and is charged as if it were an amount of Corporation Tax.
 The ring fence tax base is adjusted to disallow financing and decommissioning costs.
-Petroleum revenue tax repayments attributable to losses generated by decommissioning expenditures are not chargeable to the Levy, but other PRT repayments are brought in.
+Petroleum revenue tax repayments attributable to losses generated by decommissioning expenditures are not chargeable to the Levy, but other PRT repayments are brought into charge.
 Certain expenditures are uplifted in calculating the tax, the uplift being termed additional expenditure, as set out below.

 Capital Allowances

-Currently a first year allowance is available on most capital expenditure for CT SCT and EPL.
+Currently a first year allowance is available on most capital expenditure for CT, SCT and EPL.

 Additional expenditure